 - Focus on your child's strengths, not their weaknesses.
 If they are passionate about something, foster the things they do well.
 By gaining confidence in one area, it will help them strive in another.

 - Be your child's advocate.
 You may be the only voice for your child.
 Speak up if you feel your child needs extra help.
 Don't be ashamed of it.

 - Don't look down on learning disabilities.
 Your view of learning disabilities will transfer to your child.
 If you think it is a bad thing, then they will too.
-If you think it is just another obstacle in life that they have to go through, like all the others, they will view it the same.
-A friend of mine who has a learning disability and has excelled in school and life.
+If you believe it is just another obstacle in life that they have to go through, like all the others, they will view it the same — a friend of mine who has a learning disability and has excelled in school and life.
 What made the difference was her father.
-Her father said to her, "You are just as smart as everyone else, it just takes you longer to get from point A to point B. So if you want to keep up, you just have to work twice as hard."
-She now is a nurse and graduated second in her class. .
+Her father said to her, "You are just as smart as everyone else, it just takes you longer to get from point A to point B. So if you want to keep up, you have to work twice as hard."
+She now is a nurse and graduated second in her class.

 Learning disorders are not a death sentence.
-It may affect your child, but by getting the proper help for them, you can actually set them ahead of children who do not have the support system your child has.
-A learning disability is a set back, but doesn't have to stop them from the future they want.
+It may affect your child, but by getting the proper help for them, you can set them ahead of children who do not have the support system your child has.
+A learning disability is a setback but doesn't have to stop them from the future they want.

 - "Learning Disabilities Association of America."
 Learning Disabilities Association of America.
 Accessed February 27, 2018. http://www.ldanatl.org/.